Scaling Up Membership Inference: When and How Attacks Succeed on Large Language Models: Additional Tables

 Large language models (LLMs) are trained on vast datasets, which providers typically keep private.
 Data owners are concerned that their copyrighted data might be used in LLM training without explicit consent.
 Membership Inference Attacks (MIAs) attempt to determine if a specific data sample was used to train a model \citep{mia}.
 These methods are now being applied to LLMs to address the question of potential data misuse \citep{shi2024detecting, meeus2024did, zhang_min-k_2024,wang_con-recall_2024, xie2024recall}.

-The application of MIAs on LLMs has faced discouraging results so far.
-Initial claims of success \citep{shi2024detecting, meeus2024did, carlini2021extracting, mattern_membership_2023} were later disproven by \citet{duan2024membership,das_blind_2024,maini_llm_2024, meeus_inherent_2024}.
+The application of MIAs on pretrained LLMs has faced discouraging results so far.
+Despite the initial optimism from the works of \citep{shi2024detecting, meeus2024did, carlini2021extracting, mattern_membership_2023}, \citet{duan2024membership,das_blind_2024,maini_llm_2024, meeus_inherent_2024} show later that current methods only achieve near random-guessing performance.
 Before their work, it was common practice to select true non-members from documents created after the LLM’s \textit{cut-off date}.
 They showed that this approach allowed MIA methods to exploit temporal cues, rather than identifying membership through the model's inherent response characteristics. \citet{duan2024membership,das_blind_2024,maini_llm_2024} introduced a new evaluation method based on an independent, identically distributed (IID) split between true members and non-members.
 Since adopting this method, no further MIA studies on LLMs have shown performance significantly better than random.
 Reported membership detection has remained below 60\% AUROC, close to the random-chance level of 50\% AUROC \citep{duan2024membership,das_blind_2024,maini_llm_2024, xie2024recall, zhang_min-k_2024}.

 We argue that MIA can still be effective on LLMs, provided it is applied to much longer token sequences than previously considered.
 Earlier MIA approaches often focused on short sequences of tokens, typically ranging from 128 to 256 tokens \citep{xie2024recall, duan2024membership, shi2024detecting, Wang2024ConReCallDP}.
 This use of n-grams faced criticism because of the significant overlap between members and non-members, making the MIA problem poorly defined \citep{duan2024membership}.
 Some later studies suggested analysing entire documents instead of n-grams \citep{shi2024detecting, meeus_inherent_2024}, but even then, performance remained near random \citep{meeus_inherent_2024}.